wicol/unifi-dns/README.md

-# What is this
+# What it is

 A dnsmasq being populated by DHCP reservations made in a UniFi controller.

+# But why?

+To make up for the fact that UniFi USG doesn't have hostname override for DHCP-reservations.

-# How does it work
+# How it works

-It polls a UniFi controller (using an API client from here: https://github.com/frehov/Unifi-Python-API) and writes client names and reserved IP addresses to a file being picked up by dnsmasq.
+It polls a UniFi controller and writes client names and reserved IP addresses to a file being picked up by dnsmasq.

-# How to set it up:
+# Configuration

+## unifi-dns

-* Copy docker-compose.example.yml from here
+* Copy `docker-compose.example.yml` from here
 * Set the relevant values for these environment variables:

 | Name                    | Description                                   | Default value        |